vinceimbat/vinceimbat/content/literature/inahan sa sugilanon by louise far.md

 sr-interval: 44
 sr-ease: 250
 ---
-Today ([[2023-07-13]]), I finished reading [[thoughts/louise far]]'s Inahan sa Sugilanon, a photo book featuring Tuburan, a Steiner-inspired green school community in Mindanao.
+Today ([[2023-07-13]]), I finished reading [[louise far]]'s Inahan sa Sugilanon, a photo book featuring Tuburan, a Steiner-inspired green school community in Mindanao.

 There are two ways to read a photo book.
 Look closely at one photograph a day or/and look at all the photographs in one go.
 Both methods beg you to slow down but in different flavors.